kitten/react-compat-component/README.md

 ## Differences from createClass

-Originally React ditched three major features for ES6 classes:
+Originally React ditched two major features for ES6 classes:

   - Autobinding
   - Mixins
   - getInitialState()

+Also it deletes the following methods:

+  - getInitialState()
+  - getDefaultProps()

 `react-compat-component` restores all three features.

+Its "meta-constructor" modifies the component during instantiation.
+(Note that this might affect performance)

+Also as a workaround it has to introduce the `getMixins` and the `getPropTypes` method as in classes there isn't variable instantiation available as of now.

 ## Difference to react-mixin